Structural design of a prestressed concrete saddle beam (EN)

 To speed up the input of the second row, you will use the copy function (which works just with “in line” definition not with “on edge”).
 Hit the Copy button and set the Offset Z value.

 The blanketed length is not copied with the geometry, so you do not need to remove it.
 If you wish to check all tendons in cross-section you can switch the view in the ribbon.
 Once you are satisfied with the layout, you can continue back in the Beam application, so click on the Exit button.

-The next stop is at the settings of construction stages.
+The next stop is at the settings of the construction stages.
 Usually, the solution with linear creep would be sufficient, but not in this case.
-For you to trust us, we calculated this example with a linear creep solution in advance and you can see, that at the prestressing stage the limit value is exceeded for quasi-permanent combination with r-sup factor applied.
+For you to trust us, we calculated this example with a linear creep solution in advance and you can see, that at the prestressing stage the limit value is exceeded for quasi-permanent combination with the r-sup factor applied.

 Another nice feature to show for prefabricated beams is a user-specified concrete strength at the stage of prestressing.
 This setting can perform analysis for members younger than 3 days because you check its value based on tests.
 You can also select all stages to be checked.

 You need to run the TDA calculation now to obtain the results from the model by the Calculate button.

 After the calculations are performed you can go through the results of reactions, linear deformations, and internal forces.